Netcentric/pickaxe-security-scanner/README.md

 What is in for my project if I decide to use Pickaxe?

-- More than 35 build-in Dispatcher and AEM Security Checks
+- More than 35 built-in Dispatcher and AEM Security Checks
-- Easy integration or run locally
+- Easy remote or local execution
     - Commandline Interface
-    - Maven build integration as a maven plugin
+    - Maven build integration as a Maven plugin
     - Easy Jenkins integration
 - Fully configurable and customizable scans and checks for any project need
     - Groovy Configuration DSL